Gate Locks for Wooden Gates & Garage Doors: a guide.

 Mortice Deadlocks

-from being pushed or blown open as it doesn’t have a latch – just a lock If
+from being pushed or blown open as it doesn’t have a latch – just a lock.

 - Key lockable from either side